electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

    support watch-only accounts at this time.
 Specifying a non-null value will raise an error.
 #.
 Error: The ``RPC_PARSE_ERROR`` for ``include_watchonly`` is customised and reflects that we
    do not accept non-null values.
+#.
+Returned value: The ``abandoned`` field in the main transaction object is always ``false`` as
+   we always exclude deleted transactions from results in the wallet proper.
+#.
+Returned value: The ``account`` field in details objects is always ``""`` as
+   we do not support this feature in any way.
+Node API wallets explicitly must only ever have one account to be allowed for use.
+#.
+Returned value: The ``involvesWatchonly`` field in details objects is never included as the
+   node wallet API does not support watch-only accounts at this time.
+#.
+Returned value: The ``label`` field in details objects is never included as node API wallets
+   do not support setting this field, and the original bitcoind API does not add this property for vouts with no label/comment.
+#.
+Returned value: The ``time`` field in the main transaction object is always the same as the
+   ``timereceived`` value. bitcoind computes a "smart time" but we do not support that at this time.
+#.
+Returned value: The ``walletconflicts`` field in the main transaction object is always ``[]`` as
+   we do not currently support this field.

 **Error responses:**